MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-4-c4254.md

 A larger bit field was assigned to a smaller bit field.
 There could be a loss of data.

 This warning is off by default.
-For mote information, see [Compiler Warnings That Are Off by Default](../../preprocessor/compiler-warnings-that-are-off-by-default.md).
+For more information, see [Compiler Warnings That Are Off by Default](../../preprocessor/compiler-warnings-that-are-off-by-default.md).

 The following sample generates C4254: